lindathadeus/lindathadeus.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-A Mom, a NERDy partner, a Software Engineer, and a Tamil Christian (with some of the family still being Staunch Hindu) Indian and interested in Buddhism, Atheism and Agnosticism, driven by a strong desire for personal and professional growth.
+Parent, Partner, Software Engineer, Tamil from Cape Comerin, India, follows Jesus, Hindu Saints and Buddha, driven by a strong desire for personal and professional growth.
 With expertise in Linux driver and networking, she enjoys analyzing expressions and words.
 Naturally, she also examines the "MASTERS of WORDS - The Narcissists and friends."

 She is currently working in SuSE, as a software engineer, so she will post about Linux Kernel Development, LLM Development, Tools and usage guides